deflax/radiobot/README.md

 ## Features

-* Live radio re-streaming to voice channels (using multiple bot users), automatically turned on/off when someone joins/leaves the bound channel.
+* Live radio re-streaming to voice channels.
+* Automatically turned on/off when someone joins/leaves the bound channel.
 * Other cool things.

 ## Running using Docker from the repo